 Well, you will need to shop.
 Prices vary.
 You can spend anywhere from $20 to $100 a month, or more.
 However, much depends on how much coverage you deem necessary.
 The National Notary Association says you can protect yourself for as little as $3 a month in New York.

-If you have other questions about becoming a notary public in NY, feel free to read our FAQs.
+If you have other questions about becoming a notary public in NY, feel free to read our list of frequently asked questions.